 Representing the needs of operators and businesses, as well as demonstrating a strong commitment to the future and sustainability of the industry.

-AFCA is governed by a board of directors elected by members at the Annual General Meeting.
+AFCA is governed by a volunteer board of directors elected by members at the Annual General Meeting.
 The directors’ charter is to focus on governance, association policies, directions and finance, and oversee the general management of the organisation.
-The Board elects a Chairperson, Vice chairperson and a Public Officer/Secretary of the Association.
+The Board elects a Chair, Vice chair and a Public Officer/Secretary of the Association.
 Directors come from harvest, haulage and silviculture businesses and undertake voluntary roles in addition to operating their own business.

 After a 12 year career in public accounting which resulted in successful completion of a Bachelor of Business Degree from Queensland University of Technology in Brisbane, and subsequent qualification as a CPA, Adan became a director and part owner of his parents’ company GMT Logging Pty Ltd in 2004, and purchased the business outright in 2016.
 GMT now harvests approximately 300,000 tonnes per annum as a contractor for HQ Plantations in the Hoop (Araucaria) & Southern Pine Plantations in South East Queensland.